ahuacate/kodi/README.md

 ## 5.00 Install VNC Addon

-## 6.00 Make your CoreElec Player portable - No Internet Access
+## 6.00 Make a portable CoreElec Player - No Internet Access
-This recipe is for those who want to take their CoreElec player offsite to a remote location which has no internet access or LAN network.
-This works by attaching a USB3 hard disk to the CoreElec player and running RSYNC to synchronise your NAS media library to the local USB3 hard disk.
+Make a portable CoreElec player to use in remote locations.
+Like homes with no internet or LAN network.

+This is achieved by attaching a USB3 hard disk to the CoreElec hardware and running CoreElec native RSYNC to synchronise your NAS media library to the CoreElec USB3 hard disk.

 The prerequisites are:
 - [x] External USB3 2,5" Disk Drive
 - [x] A working build of CoreElec/LibreElec with network access
-- [x] A running NAS
+- [x] A running NAS with Rsync

 ### 6.01 Prepare your NAS - Type Synology
 **Install NANO from Synology Package Centre**